| July, 2005

 "Parrot Jungle" describes a young girl on holiday who lies in bed with her parents downstairs.
 Viti captures both the salient

-The night was full of the sound of ice rattling in cocktail glasses.
+details and the essence of the moment: The night was full of the sound of ice rattling in cocktail glasses.
+My brown-skinned baby doll lay abandoned by the palm tree.

 I dreamed of lizards racing across the cracked pavement